awsdocs/aws-doc-sdk-examples/gov2/secretsmanager/README.md

 ## Code Examples

-The following samples are included:
+The following examples are included:

 * Create a secret
 * Get the value of a secret